PARTH-JADAV20/business-pro/README.md

 # 🏗️ Construction Business Pro

+> **Note:** This is an internship project - a demo replication of the original application.

 A powerful full-stack web application built with **React** and **Node.js** tailored for construction businesses to manage **inventory**, **sales**, **customers**, **expenses**, and more — all from one dashboard.

 ![React](https://img.shields.io/badge/Frontend-React-61dafb?style=for-the-badge&logo=react&logoColor=black)